 g) Rent out a room

-Try AirBnB as a host or put up an ad at a local university.
+Become an AirBnB host or put up an ad at a local university.
 Renting a room out to a carefully screened renter may cause you to give up some privacy, but could provide much-needed income to help make it through your economic recovery.

 5) Be Generous During What Might Be a Financial Crisis

 If you don’t have money, give your time to help others at food banks, churches, animal rescues, soup kitchens, hospitals, airports, homeless shelters, adoption agencies and food rescues.

 b) Give Encouragement- Get to Know and Help Your Neighbors